nrjudson/MonoBitcoind/README.md

 By the end of the month, there will be new features that include simplified hierarchical deterministic extended keys and multisignature transactions.

-There are several other good C#/Mono bitcoin implementations on github that you should check out:
+There are several other good C#/Mono bitcoin projects on github that you should check out:
 `BitcoinLib`, `BitcoinRpcSharp`, `BitSharp`, and `Bitcoin.NET`.